 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 The principal operating revenue of the City's enterprise funds and internal service fund are charges to customers for sales and services.
 The City also recognizes as operating revenue tap fees intended to recover the costs of connecting new customers to the utility system.
-Operating expenses for enterprise funds and internal services, administrative expenses and depreciation on capital assets.
+Operating expenses for enterprise funds and internal service fund include the cost of sales and services, administrative expenses and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.